Robbins

 Qualitative behaviour

-Robbins (1980) showed that the exact solution has infinitely many isolated contact points, where the state constraint $x_1(t)=0$ is active.
-The unconstrained arcs between contacts decrease geometrically, leading to an accumulation point, followed by the trivial singular arc $u=0$, $x=0$.
+The exact solution exhibits infinitely many isolated contact points, where the state constraint $x_1(t)=0$ is active.
+Between these contact points, the unconstrained arcs decrease geometrically, accumulating at a point, followed by a trivial singular arc where $u=0$ and $x=0$.

-Numerically, capturing all contact points is challenging because the unconstrained arcs rapidly shrink below the resolution of a given discretisation.
-Simulations reproduce the initial part of the solution, showing the first few contact points.
+Numerically, capturing all contact points is challenging because the unconstrained arcs quickly shrink below the resolution of a given discretisation.
+Simulations reproduce the initial portion of the solution, showing the first few contact points.
+The control $u(t)$ typically exhibits a bang–bang structure with possible singular arcs, while $x_2(t)$ and $x_3(t)$ evolve to satisfy the dynamics.

 References

-- Robbins, H. M. (1980).
+Robbins, H. M. (1980).
 Junction phenomena for optimal control with state-variable inequality constraints of third order.
 Journal of Optimization Theory and Applications, 31, 85–99.
+This is the original paper introducing the Robbins problem.
+It formulates the third-order state-constrained optimal control problem, describes the accumulation of contact points, and provides theoretical analysis of the junction phenomena.

-- Hermant, A. (2008).
+Hermant, A. (2008).
 Sur l'algorithme de tir pour les problèmes de commande optimale avec contraintes sur l'état (PhD thesis, École Polytechnique X).
+This thesis discusses numerical shooting methods for state-constrained optimal control problems, including the Robbins problem.
+It provides practical insights into solving problems with multiple contact points and complex singular arcs.

 using OptimalControlProblems # to access the Beam model